 I separated from active duty eight and a half years ago.
-Last week I joined the Illinois Air National Guard.
+Last week, I joined the Illinois Air National Guard.
 After eight and a half years as a civilian, I am back in the armed forces.
 And I couldn’t be more excited!
-I know such a long break in service isn’t the normal situation, so I’ll be happy to share why I made the decision, why it took so long for me to decide to serve again, and why in the long run, it looks like it could be a great move for my family and I.
+I know such a long break in service isn’t the normal situation, so I’ll be happy to share why I made the decision, why it took so long for me to decide to serve again, and why, in the long run, it looks like it could be a great move for my family and me.

 I miss being around other professional peers.
 I miss wearing the uniform and being part of something larger than myself.
 I miss the mission and the camaraderie.
 The people.
 All of it.
 Well, maybe not all of it!
-But I missed the military enough to consider serving again, at least on a part-time basis.
+But I missed the military enough to consider serving again, at least part-time.

 I Didn’t Think I Was Eligible for the Guard or Reserves